America has an addiction crisis. ‘Digital rehab’ could help millions

 To that point, while Boulder has shown an ability to keep patients engaged in its program, it has not shown how effective its platform continues to be once a patient has tapered off their medication.
 Papes says that even after patients have discontinued medication, they can still continue to check in with their peer coaches, care advocates, and physicians.

 For Nelson, there will be a considerable push to connect the online with the offline.
 In 2015, she opened a housing and support facility for women coming out of prison called Haven House in Juneau, Alaska, where she now serves as the director.
-Through her long-time advocacy work she has met seasoned people she considers mentors, many of whom she’s introduced to Boulder to work as coaches.
+Through her long-time advocacy work, she has met seasoned people she considers mentors, many of whom she’s introduced to Boulder to work as coaches.
 She says it’s important to involve people who know that recovery can be a wily thing.
 Not even she could have foretold that she would be sober for eight years now.

 “Sometimes it doesn’t make sense,” she says of recovery.
 “Sometimes it takes that 101st try.”